-To add a class to a given element in JavaScript, use the element.classList.add() method.
+To add a class to a given element in JavaScript, you can use the “element.classList.add()” method.
 The add() is a built-in JavaScript method of the DOMTokenList Interface for modern browsers that adds the given token to the list.

 Syntax